grantcarthew/node-rethinkdb-job-queue/README.md

 // Queue options have defaults and are not required const qOptions = {
   name: 'RegistrationEmail', // The queue and table name
-  masterInterval: 300, // Database review period in seconds
+  masterInterval: 310000, // Database review period in milliseconds
   changeFeed: true, // Enables events from the database table
   concurrency: 100,
-  removeFinishedJobs: 30, // true, false, or number of days }
+  removeFinishedJobs: 2592000000, // true, false, or number of milliseconds }

 // Connection options have defaults and are not required